Geeksltd/GCop/README.md

    - If you don't see any GCop warnings, right click on each project and select **Properties** > **Code Analysis** and ensure **Enable Code Analysis on Build** is ticked.

 ### GCop Error
-If GCop thorws error related to NETStandard, Please update your 'Microsoft.Net.Compilers' Package, if you are using 'Microsoft.CodeDom' please update that either.
+If GCop throws error related to NETStandard, Please update your 'Microsoft.Net.Compilers' Package, if you are using 'Microsoft.CodeDom' please update that either.

 #### Disabling specific GCop rules